mdjc/orders-validator/README.md

 A .csv file path containing the list of orders.

 ## Output
-- accepted-broker-seq.txt: List of the broker and sequence id of accepted orders
+- accepted-broker-seq.csv: List of the broker and sequence id of accepted orders
-- rejected-broker-seq.txt: List of the broker and sequence id of rejected orders
+- rejected-broker-seq.csv: List of the broker and sequence id of rejected orders
 - accepted-orders.txt: List of accepted orders
 - rejected-orders.txt: List of rejected orders